-Between 13 and 15 October, the synoptic situation over western Europe was disturbed by the remnants of two Atlantic hurricanes, Leslie and Michael, and their associated fronts (NOAA NESDIS, 2018).
+The synoptic situation over Europe between 13 and 15 October was disturbed by the remnants of two Atlantic hurricanes, 80 Leslie and Michael, and their associated fronts (NOAA NESDIS, 2018).

-hurricanes Leslie and Michael (NOAA NESDIS, 2018), while the situation remained blocked over eastern Europe due to a quasi-stationary high at all levels of the troposphere.
-At 500 hPa, on 13 October 12:00 UTC, a large trough extended from the west of Iceland towards the west of Portugal (Fig. 3b).
-On The trough split and evolved in a cut-off low over Spain on 14 October 12:00 UTC (Fig. 3d), part of the trough split and evolved in a cut-off low over Spain, while the remnants of while the remnants of former hurricane Michael generated a secondary trough at the rear of the cut-off.
-On 15 October 12:00 UTC (Fig. 3f), this secondary trough joined-merged with the existing cut-off low.
-The interaction between both lows, merged into a
+At 500 hPa, on 13 October 12:00 UTC a large trough extended from the west of Iceland towards the west of Portugal (Fig. 3b).
+On 14 October 12:00 UTC (Fig. 3d), part of the trough split and evolved in a cut-off low over Spain, while the remnants of the former hurricane Michael generated a secondary trough at the rear of the cut-off.
+On 15 October 12:00 UTC (Fig. 3f), this secondary trough joined the existing cut-off low.
+The interaction between both lows, merged into a single cut-off